Encharted Cook

 The ingredients, clockwise from top right: green goddess salad dressing, halved cherry tomatoes, sliced black olives, green peas, and cooked pasta.

-• Green Goddess Salad Dressing - I like to make my own, but you can use your favorite brand.
+• Green Goddess Salad Dressing - I prefer homemade green goddess dressing, but you can use your favorite store-bought brand.

 • Green Peas - Thawed, frozen peas are the best for making salads.
-They are perfectly safe to eat without cooking and have a fresh sweet taste.
+They are perfectly safe to eat without cooking and have a fresh grassy but sweet taste.

 • Sliced Black Olives - These are canned and already sliced black olives.

-• Halved Cherry Tomatoes - Very small cherry tomatoes distribute evenly through the salad and bring bright acidity and color to the salad mixture.
+• Halved Cherry Tomatoes - Very small cherry tomatoes distributed evenly through the salad and bring bright acidity and color to the salad.

 Please see the recipe card for the exact quantities.